pingcap/docs-cn/reference/transactions/transaction-pessimistic.md

 - TiDB supports the `FOR UPDATE NOWAIT` syntax and does not block and wait for locks to be released.
 Instead, a MySQL-compatible error code `3572` is returned.

+- If the `Point Get` and `Batch Point Get` operators do not read data, they still locks the given primary key or unique key, which blocks other transactions from locking or writing data to the same primary key or unique key.

 ## Difference with MySQL InnoDB

 1. When TiDB executes DML or `SELECT FOR UPDATE` statements that use range in the WHERE clause, the concurrent `INSERT` statements within the range are not blocked.